CodeCanna/wpnew/README.md

 3. Run `sudo wpnew -n` using `./` from the repo directory  if you did not install.

 That's it!
 You should have a general wodpress install ready to be set up in /var/www/html!

+#### NOTE: This script depends on Apache being installed to have access to /var/www/html.

+You can technically create `/var/www/html` manually but Apache creates this path for you upon install on Ubuntu using `sudo apt install apache2`.